appeler/sound_names/README.md

-## Sound Names: Using the Sequence of Sounds to Classify Names
+## Sound Names: Classify Names Using the Sequence of Sounds

 Building on prior [work](https://github.com/appeler/ethnicolr) that classifies names based on the sequence of characters, we create a model that capitalizes on sequence of sounds to classify names.